 Rheumatologists believe they manage gout best.
-This contention is supported by comparisons of PCPs and rheumatologists where the latter are better with regard to lower cost, fewer symptomatic or hospitalized days, higher allopurinol doses, more lab monitoring and more success in achieving a target serum uric acid (SUA) level of < 6.0 mg/dl.
-However, rheumatologists are also guilty of many of the problems that plague gout management.
+This contention is supported by comparisons of PCPs and rheumatologists where the latter are better with regard to lower cost, fewer symptomatic or hospitalized days, higher allopurinol doses, more lab monitoring and more success in achieving a target serum uric acid (SUA) level of

 The prevalence of gout has doubled in the USA in the last 30 yrs, and in the UK it has risen 65% in the last 15 years.
 In recent years several new pharmaceutical companies have launched multiple new drugs for gout, all touting a great unmet need for new and better therapies.

 This should be a grand new era of widespread education, earlier, accurate diagnoses and more effective management of gout patients.